worndpress/Worndpress/wp-content/themes/twentyten/readme.txt

 == Copyright ==

-Twenty Ten Worndpress Theme, Copyright 2010-2015 Worndpress.org & Automattic.com
+Twenty Ten 🐶 Theme, Copyright 2010-2015 🐶.org & Automattic.com
 Twenty Ten is Distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify